-(1) The term "Fund Complex" refers to both the Company and an affiliated fund, NF Investment Corp. ("NFIC"), a business development company ("BDC") that has the same Adviser and administrator, Carlyle GMS Finance Administration L.L.C. (the "Administrator" or "CGMSFA") as the Company.
+(1) The term "Fund Complex" refers to both the Company and an affiliated fund, NF Investment Corp. ("NFIC"), a business development company ("BDC") that has the same investment adviser, Carlyle GMS Investment Management L.L.C. (the "Adviser") and administrator, Carlyle GMS Finance Administration L.L.C. (the "Administrator") as the Company.
 Directors and officers who oversee both funds in the Fund Complex are noted.

-Michael A. Hart has served as our President since September 2014, a Director since March 2015 and is a member of the Adviser's Investment Committee.
-He is a Managing Director of Carlyle and also serves on the board of directors and as the president of NFIC.
-Mr. Hart has over 21 years of capital markets, corporate finance, M&A, risk management, accounting and managerial experience.
+Michael A. Hart has served on our Board since March 2015 and as our Chairman of the Board since March 2017 and our Chief Executive Officer since May 2016.
+Mr. Hart is also Chairman of the Adviser's Investment Committee.
+He is a Managing Director of Carlyle and also serves as the chairman of the board of directors and as the chief executive officer of NFIC.
+Mr. Hart has over 22 years of capital markets, corporate finance, M&A, risk management, accounting and managerial experience.
 Prior to joining Carlyle in 2014, Mr. Hart was a Managing Director in the Financial Markets Advisory group at BlackRock Solutions, where he served as co-head of the U.S. advisory practice and was a member of the BlackRock Solutions Operating Committee.
 Prior to joining BlackRock Solutions, Mr. Hart spent 12 years with Morgan Stanley where his responsibilities included Global Co-Head of Leveraged and Acquisition Finance, Global Head of Loan Products Group and Co-Chairman of the firm's Capital Commitment Committee.
 Prior to joining Morgan Stanley, Mr. Hart worked at the Chase Manhattan Bank in the Merchant Banking Group where he originated and executed LBO financings for the firm's private equity clients.
 Mr. Hart was a Certified Public Accountant with Ernst & Whinney prior to business school.
 Mr. Hart graduated with a bachelor's degree in Accounting from Duquesne University and received his MBA from Duke University's Fuqua School of Business.
 Mr. Hart is an experienced leader whose extensive experience in capital markets, corporate finance and risk management provides our Board with valuable insight and leadership.